After Wisdom Tooth Removal

 - You should be careful going from the lying down position to standing.
 You were not able to eat or drink prior to surgery.
 It was also difficult to take fluids.
 Taking pain medications can make you dizzy.
 You could get light headed when you suddenly stand up.
 Before standing up, you should sit for one minute and then get up.

 - Occasionally, patients may feel hard projections in the mouth with their tongue.
 They are not roots; they are the bony walls, which supported the tooth.
 These projections usually smooth out spontaneously.
-If not, they can be removed by either Drs.
-Brown or Neuwirth.
+If not, they can be removed by either Dr. Brown or Dr. Neuwirth.

 - If the corners of your mouth are stretched, they may dry out and crack.
 Your lips should be kept moist with an ointment such as Vaseline.